alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 * EasyMock

 The first one is a platform that help a java developer to create tests and run in a JVM.
 The second is a library that help you to isolate the test creating mocks for you.
+In the next sections you will see the concepts and how to use theses libraries in development proccess.

 ## Mock